MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 5. Inside the **P** element, create an **H1** element with the following text: "Favorite ball game poll".

 6. Under the **H1** element, in the **P** element, add the following text: "Please select your favorite ball game and then press submit.
-The poll is anonymouse and does not contain names."
+The poll is anonymous and does not contain names."

 6. Below the **P** element, add a **FORM** element with the class name "submit-form".